MHuiG/MiniValine/README.md

   * `3` Support MathJax@3 initialization.

   The above is the initialization operation of integrating MathJax in MiniValine.
-  If MathJax is loaded on your page, MiniValine will use MathJax with the page loaded.
+  If MathJax is loaded on the page, MiniValine will use the MathJax version on the page.

 - **md** `Boolean`